-- Assist with new programs as required by latest Transportation Bills passed by Congress (Bipartisan Infrastructure Law (BIL)), Clean Air Act Amendment (CAAA), NAAQS, and other federal, state, or local legislation. - Coordinate with team members (travel demand modelers) to ensure all AQ TDM model data is ready for MOVES use. - Assist with Performance Measures as it pertains to AQ. - Maintain Park-n-Ride database for citizen/agency inquiries. - Develop and submit annual Alternative Fuel Corridor (AFC) application, requiring both internal and external coordination of state and local agencies. - Develop and maintain working knowledge of quickly changing performance measures required by BIL and potential AQ impacts. - Coordinate special AQ/MOVES training when needed. - Provide support to the KYTC Office of Local Programs and local agencies for Congestion Management and Air Quality (CMAQ) related issues, as requested.
-Assist District, ADD, MPO, and local government offices with the preparation of CMAQ applications including emission calculations and documentation. - Participate in Congestion Management, Mobility, Speed, VMT, Green Initiatives, and Safety teams as needed. - Assist with performance related AQ measures, as needed. - Manage National Electric Vehicle Infrastructure (NEVI) Formula Fund Program. - Manage Carbon Reduction Strategy development for the Carbon Reduction Program (CRP). - Update the KY EV Infrastructure Deployment Plan (EVIDP) through duration of NEVI Program, requiring extensive stakeholder outreach, as needed. - Lead and participate on national, state, and local levels to present updates on NEVI, AFCs and EVIDP for conferences, trainings, and meetings.
-Develop and maintain an EV Stakeholder listserv. - Maintain EV Website. - Manage and oversee construction of EV Charging sites by developers from groundbreakings to operational. - Oversee outreach across the state as KYTC prepares for post NEVI buildout approval to target non-AFCs (Phase 2) and local communities of destination charging (Phase 3). - Monitor changes and maintain a clearinghouse of EV knowledge. - Other duties and special projects as assigned.
+- Assist with new programs as required by latest Transportation Bills passed by Congress (IIJA, Clean Air Act Amendment (CAAA), NAAQS, etc.) and other federal, state, or local legislation. - Coordinate with team members (travel demand modelers) to ensure all AQ TDM model data is ready for MOVES use. - Assist with Performance Measures as it pertains to AQ. - Maintain Park-n-Ride database for citizen/agency inquiries. - Develop and submit annual Alternative Fuel Corridor (AFC) application, requiring both internal and external coordination of state and local agencies. - Develop and maintain working knowledge of quickly changing performance measures required by IIJA and potential AQ impacts. - Coordinate special AQ/MOVES training when needed. - Provide support to the KYTC Office of Local Programs and local agencies for Congestion Management and Air Quality (CMAQ) related issues, as requested.
+Assist District, ADD, MPO, and local government offices with the preparation of CMAQ applications including emission calculations and documentation. - Participate in Congestion Management, Mobility, Speed, VMT, and Safety teams as needed. - Assist with performance related AQ measures, as needed. - Manage National Electric Vehicle Infrastructure (NEVI) Formula Fund Program. - Based on Federal guidance will update the KY EV Infrastructure Deployment Plan (EVIDP) through duration of NEVI Program. - Lead and participate on national, state, and local levels to present updates on NEVI, AFCs, and EVIDP for conferences, trainings, and meetings.
+Develop and maintain an EV Stakeholder listserv. - Maintain EV Website. - Manage and oversee construction of EV Charging sites by developers from groundbreakings to operational. - Monitor changes and maintain a clearinghouse of EV knowledge. - Other duties and special projects as assigned.

-- Ozone and PM2.5 regional conformity analysis as required for projects in nonattainment and maintenance areas. - Assist SPAC Branch as needed for statewide and planning documents. - AQ Data to DAQ or other agencies as requested. - Emission calculations for CMAQ applications and GHGs as requested.
+- Ozone and PM{2.5} regional conformity analysis as required for projects in nonattainment and maintenance areas. - Assist SPAC Branch as needed for statewide and planning documents. - AQ Data to DAQ or other agencies as requested. - VIN/Fleet data for use with MOVES and EV. - KYTC AQ website. - Performance measures pertaining to AQ.